-Question: What are the differences between the various memories that the 440GX motherboard can support?
+Question: What are the differences between the various memories that the 370SBA/370SBM/370SLA/370SLM motherboard can support?

-Answer: The 440GX integrates a main memory DRAM controller that supports a 64-bit or 72-bit (64 bit memory data plus 8 ECC bits.)
-DRAM from 8 MB to 512 MB for SDRAM and from 8 MB to 2 GB SDRAM/registered DIMM.
-DRAM types supported are either Synchronous DRAM (SDRAM) or Registered DIM modules.
+Answer: The 370SBA/370SBM integrates a main memory DRAM controller that supports 64-bit or 72-bit (64 bits of memory data plus 8 ECC bits) DRAM from 8 MB to 512 MB for SDRAM and from 8 MB to 768 MB for EDO or registered DIMMs.
+The DRAM types supported are either Extended Data Out (EDO), Synchronous DRAM (SDRAM) or registered DIMM modules.